 Boris Johnson has admitted he attended the garden party held in Downing Street on 20 May 2020 and apologised during Prime Minister’s Questions (PMQs).

-“I know the rage they feel with me and with the Government I lead when they think in Downing Street itself the rules are not being properly followed by the people who make the rules.
+He acknowledged the public anger, “I know the rage they feel with me and with the Government I lead when they think in Downing Street itself the rules are not being properly followed by the people who make the rules.

 “Though I cannot anticipate the conclusions of the current inquiry, I have learned enough to know there were things we simply did not get right and I must take responsibility.”

 The Labour leader Sir Keir Starmer went in all guns blazing and called on the Prime Minister to resign.

 “After months of deceit and deception, the pathetic spectacle of a man who has run out of road,” Sir Keir said.